kixelo/Collecting-height/README.md

 ## App idea:
 ```
-App created according to the Udemy course by Ardit Sulce.
+App created according to the Udemy lesson by Ardit Sulce.
 ```